Edinburgh’s Inspiring Volunteers’ Announced

 On 7 August 2020 we lost our much loved friend and colleague Paul Bennett, following a short illness.
 He was only 49.
 To many people Paul was the first person that they would meet when they came into Volunteer Edinburgh and to many organisations he was the guy who helped them craft their adverts to make sure they were as effective as possible.

 Paul was a constant fixture at our Inspiring Volunteer Award ceremony, putting his photography skills to good use each year making sure that every award recipient had their moment captured.
 He was also always on hand to offer advice and guidance to volunteer managers, helping them and answering their volunteer management questions.

 Volunteer Managers are often the unsung heroes in the volunteering world.
 They encourage, nurture and help make volunteering a truly amazing thing.
-In Paul’s memory we have introduced a new award category this year, the ‘Paul Bennett Volunteer Manager of the Year Award‘.
+In Paul’s memory, we introduced the ‘Paul Bennett Volunteer Manager of the Year Award‘.
 This award is open to any volunteer manager, paid or unpaid, who makes an outstanding contribution to volunteering in Edinburgh.

 Individual and Team Awards

-In addition to the awards detailed here, a number of individuals and teams from across the city also received an award in recognition of their contributions.
-You can find out about all the awardees in the programme here, and view a full list of winners in the documents available in the sidebar.
+In addition to the awards detailed above, a number of individuals and teams from across the city also received an award in recognition of their contributions.
+You can find out about all the awardees who attended the ceremony in the programme here, and view a full list of winners in the documents available in the sidebar.

 In 2020, for obvious reasons and to our great disappointment, we were not able to host our annual Inspiring Volunteer Awards.
 Instead the Inspiring Volunteer of the Year 2020 was awarded to The Citizens in recognition of the enormous contribution volunteers across the city made throughout the pandemic.
 You can find out more about this on our site here.